"Man, there’s nothing wrong with telling ghost stories. We need them. We love them. We love these things..” —Pusha-T

 It’s this ecstatic enjoyment that makes the first line in “Sweet” so harrowing: “Still there’s pain, If I would have grew up to be a doctor, my nephew would have grew up to do the same.”
 He is showing us that he is a role model who knows his imperfect life is both sweet and bitter.
 He weighs the internal conflict, an inner-plight that is rarely articulated when showcasing the layers and complexity of dealing drugs.
 All this money and fast living don‘t affect just one person―entire families are impacted by the weight of these decisions.

 Sounds of ‘70s jazz and soul score the chronicles of the hustler.
 You feel the dust from the records, a sound that feels old, dated, but like the soul samples that make The Blueprint radiate, the lush bed of sounds adds a necessary coating to American Gangster.
-Jay couldn’t make a modern-sounding album and deliver views from the crack era.
+Jay couldn’t make a modern-sounding album and still deliver views from the crack era.

 I never forgave Diddy for his horrendous contributions to In My Lifetime, Vol. 1, but he redeemed himself with the five songs he co-produced with LV & Sean C for American Gangster.
 Gorgeous instrumentation paired with the dirty dealings unfolding in the underworld is a union Jay hasn’t mastered since.
 Constructing the album with so much foresight is why it feels like a complete body of work; everything moves in a cohesive flow.
 There are no sore thumbs or outcast records—“I Know” isn’t completely necessary but it adds a bit of fun before the fall.